vaishnaviuma/vaishnaviuma/README.md

 *  Python

 ### Internship🏢
- 2 months at Calibraint Tech, Chennai
+June 2023 to  Aug 2023   at Calibraint Technologies, Chennai

 ### Projects
  1. Language translator using android